igl-myrick/pig-latin/README.md

 Test: "If a word begins with consonants, it will move the opening consonants to the end of the word."
 Code: pigLatin("word");
 Expected Output: "ordw"

+Test: "It will add "ay" to words beginning with consonants."
+Code: pigLatin("word");
+Expected Output: "ordway"